-Side Effect Etiology Treatment Hypotension Due to sympathetic block (degree of blockade is dose dependent) At high concentrations or infusion rates, more sympathetic fibers become blocked and hypotension can occur accentuated with hypovolemia Bolus patient with IV fluids prior to initiation of epidural/spinal as per Physician order Assess patient's fluid balance - HR, BP, urine output, etc. Call Anesthetist administer fluid boluses prn (as ordered) If BP drop > 20 mmHg and patient does not respond to fluid boluses, stop infusion, anticipate need for ephedrine (bedside clinician judgment to turn pump off) Sensory Loss Related to dose and concentration of drug Progression of sensory loss: cold sensation temp discrimination Notify anesthetist if you detect indications of a rising and more dense level of sensory block unrelated to dose changes

-Motor Loss pain sensation proprioception vibration sense pressure sensation More likely with higher If patient pain free but bothered by sensory loss, numbness, the infusion rate will likely be decreased Assess for and provide measures to prevent potential skin breakdown Report to the anesthetist so concentration of drug (e.g. 0.25% vs. 0.1% Marcaine) the infusion rate can be adjusted Goal is to control pain but not have motor loss (some sensory loss may be expected) Nausea and Vomiting Will usually only occur if the patient also experiences hypotension IV anti-emetic may be needed as per physican order Urinary Retention Motor and sensory blockade of nerve fibers innervating the bladder Usually occurs in first 24 - 48 hours Intermittent in and out catheterization
+Side Effect Etiology Treatment

+Hypotension Due to sympathetic block Bolus patient with IV fluids

+(degree of blockade is dose prior to initiation of

+dependent) epidural/spinal as per

+At high concentrations or Physician order

+infusion rates, more Assess patient's fluid balance

+sympathetic fibers become - HR, BP, urine output, etc.

+blocked and hypotension can Call Anesthetist

+occur accentuated with administer fluid boluses prn

+hypovolemia (as ordered)

+If BP drop > 20 mmHg and

+patient does not respond to

+fluid boluses, stop infusion,

+anticipate need for

+ephedrine (bedside clinician

+judgment to turn pump off)

+Sensory Loss Related to dose and Notify anesthetist if you

+concentration of drug detect indications of a rising

+Progression of sensory loss: and more dense level of

+cold sensory block unrelated to

+sensation dose changes

+temp discrimination

+pain sensation If patient pain free but

+proprioception bothered by sensory loss,

+vibration sense numbness, the infusion rate

+pressure sensation will likely be decreased

+Assess for and provide

+measures to prevent

+potential skin breakdown

+Motor Loss More likely with higher Report to the anesthetist so

+concentration of drug (e.g. the infusion rate can be

+0.25% vs. 0.1% Marcaine) adjusted

+Goal is to control pain but

+not have motor loss (some

+sensory loss may be

+expected)

+Nausea and Vomiting Will usually only occur if the IV anti-emetic may be

+patient also experiences needed as per physican order

+hypotension

+Urinary Retention Motor and sensory blockade Intermittent in and out

+of nerve fibers innervating catheterization

+the bladder

+Usually occurs in first 24 - 48

+hours